Case Study · Core Product · Information Architecture

 NoRedInk's Assignment Library is vast, containing thousands of pieces of content.
-This content is heterogeneous, coming in several different forms and organized in several different ways to meet teachers where their needs are.
 That organization is vital to making the Assignment Library a critical and useful part of the NoRedInk experience, but not all users have the time or inclination to browse through it all.
-That's where Search comes in.
-Search is both the universal fallback for all users and the first choice for some users on any platform.
+That's where Search comes in: both the universal fallback for all users and the first choice for some.

 However, NoRedInk's search function left much to be desired.
-It was slow, buggy, and most crucially, did not return all of our content, reflecting badly on the platform and hobbling its utility.
-These facts alone were unfortunately not enough to get Search prioritized for an upgrade.
-However, a larger company goal to increase the assigning rates of assignments teaching writing and critical thinking skills (versus "mere" grammar skills) eventually came around and provided the opportunity we needed to not only strive to reach a business goal but improve the experience for our users.
+It was slow, buggy, and most crucially, did not return all of our content.
+A larger company goal to increase the assigning rates of writing and critical thinking skills eventually provided the opportunity to not only reach a business goal but improve the experience for our users.
+I worked with a product manager, curriculum specialist, and engineer to make this happen.

 Goals of the Project

 The overarching metric we wanted to increase, per company objectives, was the number of WACTS (writing and critical thinking skills) assignments created per teacher.
-We'd do this by prioritizing writing in the Search experience and ensuring that teachers had a good Search experience that provided them with the relevant content they were looking for.
-We also set some secondary metrics we were hoping to move:
+We'd do this by ensuring that the Search experience surfaced writing content in a reliable and relevant way that gave teachers both the assignments they were looking for and those we thought would be useful to them.
+We also set secondary metrics we were hoping to move, including writing conversion per search session, overall assignment conversion, and adoption of search among Assignment Library users.

-Qualtitatively, we wanted teacher expectations for Search to be met: "Show me the most relevant, highest‑leverage content first."
+Qualitatively, we wanted teacher expectations for Search to be met, captured in the mantra: "Show me the most relevant, highest-leverage content first."
 Our current Search experience violated this routinely.

 Problems to be Solved

 To achieve those goals, we needed to articulate exactly what was wrong with our current Search experience.
 We found that Search accounted for 21% of Assignment Library sessions, but that only 6% of Search sessions converted to writing assignments.
-Teachers searching for grammar terms (which were our most common queries) were not shown relevant related writing assignments even when they existed.
-Some of the key issues we found with the existing search experience included:
+Teachers searching for grammar terms were not shown relevant related writing assignments even when they existed.
+Some of the key issues with the existing experience included:

 • Results were unweighted and always displayed alphabetically.

-• Writing content (Quick Writes, Guided Drafts) appeared last or not at all.
+• Writing content appeared last or not at all.

 • Long, unsortable, unfaceted result lists forced teachers to sift through irrelevant items before finding anything usable.